Contrast-Security-OSS/demo-k8s-operator/README.md

 # Contrast Agent Operator Demo

-This repo is based on [Provision an AKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-aks-cluster), containing Terraform configuration files to provision an AKS cluster on Azure.
+This repo is based on [AKS Cluster learn guide](https://learn.hashicorp.com/terraform/kubernetes/provision-aks-cluster) and [Provision and EKS Cluster (AWS)](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks), containing Terraform configuration files to provision an AKS or EKS cluster.

-It provides a way of deploying a K8S service using Terraform, adding the Contrast Agent Operator then finally deploying a vulnerable application (webgoat).
+It provides a way of deploying a K8S service using Terraform, adding the Contrast Agent Operator then finally deploying your vulnerable applications.

 # Pre-requisites

 1. Install Terraform from here: https://www.terraform.io/downloads.html.
 1. Install the Azure cli tools using `brew update && brew install azure-cli`.
 1. Install kubectl

+# Steps
+1. Change directory to the [AKS](/terraform-aks/) or [EKS](/terraform-aks/) folder (AKS takes ~5 mins/AWS takes ~15 mins).
-1. Log into Azure to make sure you cache your credentials using `az login`.
+1. If your AWS/Azure CLI is not authenticated then log into the Azure (`az login`) or AWS CLI (`aws configure`) to cache your credentials.
 1. Edit the [variables.tf](variables.tf) file (or add a terraform.tfvars) to add your initials and preferred Azure location.
+Example is here for EKS:

+        region="us-east-1"
+        initials="da"

 1. Run `terraform init` to download the required plugins.

-# Steps
 1. Run `terraform apply` to deploy a new cluster.
-1. Grab your AKS credentials for kubectl:
+1. Grab your AKS or EKA credentials for kubectl:

         az aks get-credentials --resource-group $(terraform output resource_group_name | tr -d '"') --name $(terraform output kubernetes_cluster_name | tr -d '"')

+        aws eks --region $(terraform output -raw region) update-kubeconfig \
+        --name $(terraform output -raw cluster_name)

 1. Install the Contrast Kubernetes operator: